bienvenuushindi/hello-world-ror-backend/README.md

 # 📖 react rails as one app with Webpack <a name="about-project"></a>

-> This project aims to implement a Frontend  consumer of a Ruby on Rails back-end  API.
+> This project aims to implement a Ruby on Rails backend  API serving a React Frontend App.

 ## 🛠 Built With <a name="built-with"></a>